Kitchen Ergonomics: How to Design for Comfort and Flow

 Light Scandinavian kitchen with natural oak accents, beige Fenix NTM front cabinets, open shelving, and minimalist pendant lighting.

 If you’ve ever experienced back pain while standing at the sink or cooking, you’ve likely encountered one of the most common kitchen design problems: incorrect work surface height.
-The positioning of countertops, sinks, and stoves directly affects posture and comfort, so it’s crucial to get it right.
+The positioning of countertops, sinks, and wall ovens directly affects posture and comfort, so it’s crucial to get it right.

 Element Typical range Notes